 Justification Mitigation Key Ref.
-Nationally there is a strong drive for upskilling the front facing waste management workforce e.g. collection crew as their roles become more involved with such issues as customer relations, enforcement and health and safety gaining in importance with more complex collection systems.
-The DCAP is structured around a collection infrastructure which aims to maximise potential for material capture and participation.
-There will therefore be an increased need to ensure that workers have the right training and opportunities for skills development to ensure that the service operates as effectively as it can.
-Currently all staff involved in operational activities within the authority receive basic skills training, which includes customer care, health and safety, manual handling and communication.
-In principle current contractors support the need for continuous staff development as standards set by the authority have to be met and maintained.
-Promote training and awards within council services.
+Nationally there is a strong drive for upskilling the front facing waste management workforce (e.g. collection crew) as their roles become more involved, with such issues as Customer Relations, Enforcement and Health and Safety gaining in importance with more complex collection systems.
+The DCAP is structure around a collection infrastructure which aims to maximise potential for material capture and participation.
+There will therefore be an increased need to ensure that workers have the right training and opportunities for skills development to ensure that the service operates as effectively as it could.
+Currently all staff involved in operational activities within the authority receive basic skills training.
+Current contractors support the need for continuous staff development, as standards set by the authority have to be met and Promote training and awards within council services.
 Work with contractors to ensure they support the need for staff development and training.
 47, 48 Local Ref.
-138, 141
+131, 132 maintained.
+Communication skills are seen as critical in relation to AWC, and training in this are is regarded as very important.
+A training budget is available and if training and further education opportunities are seen as relevant to their job then these are generally made available.